Mangrove Saltmarsh Snake Herpetofauna Field Methods

 Gorgeous southern spadefoot toad in our pitfall traps!

-Due to habitat overlap and patchy distribution, hybridization was a key point in our research, which threatens the mangrove salt marsh snakes with two species of freshwater Nerodia fasciata species.
-Hybridization is a hot topic in conservation because it compromises the genetic purity of a species and their unique genetic variation could eventually be lost due to this interspecies relationship.
-Because of environmental pressures and development, we hypothesized that unnatural habitat overlap was causing increased hybridization.
-To confirm the genetic purity, midline scale counts were used to define the mangrove saltmarsh snake from its hybridized counterparts.
+Due to habitat overlap and patchy distribution, hybridization is a key point in our Conservation research.
+Hybridization threatens the Mangrove Salt Marsh snakes with two species of freshwater Nerodia fasciata species.
+Hybridization is a hot topic in conservation because it compromises the genetic purity of a species and their unique genetic variation.
+Over many generations that are breeding, the pure compressicauda species could eventually be lost to extinction because of the hybrids different DNA.
+Because of environmental pressures and development, the study hypothesizes that unnatural habitat overlap is causing increased hybridization.
+This habitat loss can be man made or natural, including commercial development and natural disasters like hurricanes and climate change.
+To confirm genetic purity, midline scale counts were used to define the pure Mangrove Salt Marsh snake from its hybridized counterparts.
 With pure compressicauda, 22-23 scales were indicative against the 19-21 hybrids.
-Although there were exceptions to the old school rule, aside from genetic testing (which we did not do) it was an efficient way to determine our data.
+Although there have been exceptions to this old school rule, aside from genetic testing (which we did not do), so far this is an efficient way to determine the data of this study.

 Colors vary widely in the mangrove saltmarsh snake.

-Over the next year we documented hundreds of clarkii all over the state, varying in color patterns and disposition with many of the most foul-tempered individuals ended up being hybrids.
-We often found our target species hunting for fish within the dense mangrove prop roots.
-Extremely dependent on tide, we would frequently find clarkii waiting to ambush the fish that became trapped in the shallow areas.
-We hypothesized that if there was habitat, there was clarkii, and this was the determining factor in our survey choices.
+We have documented hundreds of clarkii all over the state, varying in color patterns and dispositions with many of the most foul-tempered individuals ended up being hybrids.
+We hypothesized that if there was habitat, there was clarkii, and this was the determining factor in our survey choices for the year.
 Hiking through mangrove swamps over many nights gave us hundreds of samples and the team documented the first known specimens in Broward and Martin county.
-Our Broward county finds got published in the newspaper introducing these elusive snakes to the public!
+Our findings got published in the newspaper which was awesome to help introduce these elusive snakes to the public!
+You can read about our Broward county findings here!

-Although the permits expired in June of 2018, the research and field work surely have not and I am forever a part of the clarkii crew!
 This ongoing scientific research in the works by Chesnes and Holbrook was a privilege for me to be part of in my last year of undergrad studies as a zoology student.
-It gave me opportunity, experience, and discovery in the field of herpetology and a greater appreciation for my own backyard in Florida.
-By communicating the conservation status of the mangrove salt marsh snake, development and conservation efforts can be properly distributed and planned for when the distribution of a species’ population is understood.
-Without knowing established numbers, understanding the impact of their loss on a threatened ecosystem such as mangroves is almost impossible!
+It gave me opportunity for my career, experience being apart of a scientific team, and a greater appreciation for my own backyard in Florida.
+By communicating the conservation status of the Mangrove Salt Marsh snake, development and conservation efforts can be properly distributed and planned for when the distribution of a species’ population is understood.
+Without knowing established numbers, understanding the impact of their loss on a threatened ecosystem (like the mangroves) is almost impossible!

 Color variation in mangrove saltmarsh snakes!
 Noah Benedictus, John Foote, Rebekah Pettit, Joshua Holbrook, John Foote, Rebekah Pettit, Dr. Tom Chesnes with handfuls of clarkii!